Reflective practice involves actively analyzing your experiences and actions, in order to help yourself improve and develop.

 In addition, another closely related concept is reflective learning, which involves actively monitoring your knowledge, abilities, and performance during the learning process, and assessing them in order to find ways to improve.

-The terms reflective practice and reflective learning refer to similar concepts, and because their definitions vary and even overlap in certain sources, they are sometimes used interchangeably, and distinctions between them should be viewed with caution.
+The terms reflective practice and reflective learning refer to similar concepts, and because their definitions vary and even overlap in certain sources, they are sometimes used interchangeably.

 Nevertheless, one notable way to differentiate between them is to say that people engage in reflective learning with regard to events where learning is the main goal, and in reflective practice with regard to events where learning is not the main goal.
 For example, a nursing student might engage in reflective learning when learning how to perform a certain procedure, whereas an experienced nurse might engage in reflective practice while performing the same procedure as part of their everyday routine.

-Alternatively, it’s possible to view reflective learning as a prominent type of reflective practice, which revolves around improving one’s learning in particular.
+Alternatively, it’s possible to view reflective learning as a notable type of reflective practice, which revolves around improving one’s learning in particular.

-Overall, there are is uncertainty regarding the distinction between reflective practice and reflective learning, and these terms are sometimes used interchangeably.
+Overall, there is no clear distinction between reflective practice and reflective learning, and these terms are sometimes used interchangeably.
 However, potential distinctions between these terms are generally not important from a practical perspective, since they are unlikely to influence how the underlying concepts are implemented in practice.

 Summary and conclusions